 38. Wooden Pallet Planks and Wire Mesh Compost Bin

-39. Rotating Barrel Composter
+39. DIY Rotating Compost Barrel

-A rotating barrel is an amazing idea since it provides an easy way to combine new compost materials thoroughly with the already composting materials.
+A rotating compost barrel is an amazing idea since it provides an easy way to combine new compost materials thoroughly with the already composting materials.
 This process allows a faster decomposition.

 40. Super-Sized Compost Bin